icann/rdap-conformance-tool/docs/std_95/response.md

   "message": "Unable to resolve an IP address endpoint using DNS."
 }
 ```
-21. If the input URL (that is, the URL given by the user for executing this tool) returns an HTTP 404 status code for both a GET request and a HEAD request, if applicable because a gTLD profile has been selected, and no other validations are given in the error array, then this validation should appear only in the WARNING array.
+21. Test case [-13020](#id-testCase-13020){ #id-testCase-13020 }: If the input URL (that is, the URL given by the user for executing this tool) returns an HTTP 404 status code for both a GET request and a HEAD request, if applicable because a gTLD profile has been selected, and no other validations are given in the error array, then this validation should appear only in the WARNING array.
 ```json
 {
   "code": -13020,